danielkmariam/jiran/README.md

 ## Usage

-  ### Configuration
+  Configuration

   The first task that needs to be perofrmed before start using the tool is configuring Jira domain and credentials.
-To do so use the `config` comand which will prompt you to fill required information.
-Upon completing all the questions a `~/.jira/config.json` file accessable only to the current user will be created.
+To do so, we need to use `$ jiran config` command which will prompt us to fill required information.
+Upon completing required questions a `~/.jira/config.json` file accessable only to the current user will be created.

   To save jira information to config file

   ```
   $ jiran config
   ```

   To view what is saved in config file

   ```
   $ jiran config -v
+  ```

+  Using other commands

+    List all issues for the current user
+    ```
+    $ jiran issues
+    ```

+    Transition a task to in progress
+    ```
+    $ jiran pick <issue key>
+    ```

+    Log time to a task
+    ```
+    $ jiran log-time <ABC-12> '<1h 30m>' '<comment foes here>'
+    ```

+    Time spent for a week, defaults to the current week.
+To view time spent for previous weeks pass optional number 1, 2 ...
+      1 - a week ago
+      2 - two weeks ago

+    ```
+    $ jiran dashboard
     ```